makersacademy/rps-challenge/README.md

 # RPS Challenge

+Play a quick round of Rock Paper Scissors with your device [here](https://rpsgamechallenge.herokuapp.com/)

 ## Stories Completed
 - [x] User Story 1: "As a marketeer, So that I can see my name in lights, I would like to register my name before playing an online game"